 The Alaskan Klee Kai was developed in Alaska by Linda Spurlin and her family, to be a companion-sized version of the Alaskan Husky.
 From the early 70’s through 1988, the Spurlins carefully selected dogs who met their high standards for appearance and soundness.

 In 1988, they made the Alaskan Klee Kai available to others.
 Mrs. Spurlin originally called her husky breed the “Klee Kai” but in 1995, it was changed to “Alaskan Klee Kai.”
 The Alaskan Klee Kai is still extremely rare.

-The Alaskan Klee Kai was recognized by the United Kennel Club January 1, 1997.
+The name was recognized by the United Kennel Club January 1, 1997.

 The most distinctive characteristic of the Alaskan Klee Kai is the facial mask which must be clearly visible due to contrasting colors.
 The full face mask is the most desirable.

 The Alaskan Klee Kai is a small version of the Alaskan Husky with a wedge-shaped head featuring a striking masked face, prick ears, and a double coat.
 The length of back is just slightly longer than the height.
 The tail is well-furred and curls over the back or to either side when the dog is alert or moving.

 The Alaskan Klee Kai should look like a miniature husky.
 They come in three sizes based on their height: